rkillickdev/tedd-space-wellbeing-garden/README.md

 <br>

-* Once the form has been submitted successfully, feedback will given to the user by directing them to a thank you page.
+* Once the form has been submitted successfully, feedback will be given to the user by directing them to a thank you page.
 Here they will be thanked for their interest and told that someone from Tedd-Space will be in touch as soon as possible.
 The keep exploring button allows users to be guided back to the website home page.

 <br>